Reasons for Jaw Bone Loss and Deterioration

 Some conditions or syndromes are characterized by missing portions of the teeth, facial bones, jaw or skull.
 Drs.
-Werner, Rubel, Strange or Madson may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Werner, Rubel, Strange, Madson or Crecelius may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure within the sinus cavity of the upper jaw (maxillary sinus) can cause resorption of the bone that formerly helped keep the teeth in place.
 As a result, the sinuses become enlarged (commonly referred to as pneumatization of the sinus).

 This condition usually develops over several years and may result in insufficient bone for the placement of dental implants.
 Drs.
-Werner, Rubel, Strange or Madson can perform a procedure called a “sinus lift” that can treat enlarged sinuses to create more ideal bone for placement of dental implants.
+Werner, Rubel, Strange, Madson or Crecelius can perform a procedure called a “sinus lift” that can treat enlarged sinuses to create more ideal bone for placement of dental implants.